Fishing report: Consistent rains lead to inconsistent fishing

 • At Pymatuning Lake, anglers have been getting lots of nice-sized yellow perch, according to multiple reports.
 The walleye action has been more sporadic, but anglers have been getting fish by drifting a nightcrawler singly or in combination with a jig.
 Leeches have been taking a few fish, too.
 Bass have been hitting in shallow, woody cover and over deeper weeds.

-• At Laurel Hill Lake, the fishing reportedly has been slow overall, though anglers have been taking some bass and the occasional trout.
+• At Laurel Hill Lake, the fishing has reportedly been slow overall, though anglers have been taking some bass and the occasional trout.

 • At North Park Lake, fishermen have been getting some trout, with live baits and Powerbait accounting for many catches.
 Bass are being caught on nightcrawlers.